Splash Into Summer: Louisiana's Water Parks and Playgrounds

 Audubon Zoo

-There are plenty of ways to get soaked at Audubon Zoo in New Orleans, where the Cool Zoo splash park features a Gator Run lazy river, jumping water spouts, alligator water slide, spider monkey soakers and even water-spitting snakes.
+In Louisiana, you can come face-to-face with exotic and endangered animals, including zebras, African lions and giraffes, then race down an alligator-themed water slide — all in the same place!
+There are plenty of ways to get soaked at Audubon Zoo in New Orleans, where the Cool Zoo splash park features a Gator Run lazy river, jumping water spouts, water slide, spider monkey soakers and even water-spitting snakes.

-Near Lake Charles, families gather at Sulphur Parks Waterpark to enjoy the water playground, lazy rivers and water slides.
+Whether you’ve got tiny tots or too-cool teenagers, Sulphur Parks & Recreation’s water park features tube slides, body slides, wading pools and kiddie attractions for every member of the family.
+Near Lake Charles, families gather at SPAR Waterpark to enjoy the water playground, lazy rivers and water slides.
 The older kids will love the Super Bowl Tub Slide, which sends riders swirling around the bowl several times before dropping them into the splash pool.

 Water Fun at State & Local Parks